Vyral/bud-gragg/_posts/2022-01-20-whats-happening-in-phoenixs-real-estate-market.md

 What’s happening in our real estate market?
 We get this question all the time from our clients, so today we want to take a look at where our market is heading.
 We just finished our latest market study for Phoenix, and we can’t wait to share the results.
 Don’t worry, our market is doing well, so here’s the latest information.

-**You can watch the full market breakdown in the video above skip to each topic using the timestamps provided:**
+**You can watch the full market breakdown in the video above or skip to each topic using the timestamps provided:**

 0:01 — Introduction

-0:55 — Trends still point to a seller’s market
+0:55 — The trends still point to a seller’s market

 1:58 — The rental and selling markets both remain strong